SampleEnvironment/SECoP/protocol/specification/descriptive.rst

     any parameter of the module and "-" means, the module should be hidden.
     The old style notion must also be accepted by new SECoP clients.

+    * A parameter with visibility "---" is meant not to be shown in a user interface, but might still be used by the client interface internally.
-    A SECoP client SHOULD ignore any value not listed in the last two columns of above table.
+    * A SECoP client SHOULD ignore any value not listed in the last two columns of above table.

     .. note:: The access is NOT controlled on the SECnode side!
 The visibility property is just a hint to the UI (client) what should be exposed to (or better hidden from) the users